raymyers/nopilot.dev/blog/2024-04-13-dissecting-devin.md

 ## We can fix this

-If Cognition responds, I will publish their remarks here.
+If Cognition responds, we will publish their remarks here.
 Perhaps they already [said it best](https://x.com/cognition_labs/status/1768716565636059274) at the end of the thread:

 > Agents are still in their infancy, and there’s a lot of room for improvement.